thelia/thelia.github.io/en/documentation/templates/smarty/introduction.md

 ## Structure of a template ##

-Thelia templates are located in the `templates` sub-directory.
+Thelia Smarty templates are located in the `templates` sub-directory.
 This directory contains two sub-directories :

 - `backOffice` : this is where back-office templates are located.
 - `frontOffice` : this is where front-office templates are located.